RifatBots/Smoke-Detection-System/README.md

 The Type C charging module ensures a hassle-free and quick way to recharge the Li-ion battery when needed.
 Safety in Style:

-The components are housed in a stylish casing, making the smoke detection system not only functional but also aesthetically pleasing.
+The components are housed in a stylish casing, making the smoke detection system functional and aesthetically pleasing.
 Showcase:

 [Video and Photo Documentation:](https://youtu.be/bnZ62TvE5vw?si=oVsch5xczKMwWsAF)